Genevieve Lemon: Recent years: Stage and screen

 In 2017 she played in The Homosexuals, or “Faggots” by Lee Lewis, Who's Afraid of Virginia Woolf? by Iain Sinclair, and Melba by Wayne Harrison and Michael Tyack.
 The next year Lemon played as Mrs. Wentworth in Bruce Beresford's film Ladies in Black, and had a recurring role in television series Home and Away.

 In 2019 Lemon starred in Thomas M. Wright's film Acute Misfortune.
 The same year she played Sister Winnie in Terence O'Donnell's musical Folk.

 In 2020 was announced the participation of Lemon, Benedict Cumberbatch, Kirsten Dunst and Jesse Plemons in Jane Campion's project The Power of the Dog.
 The cast performance was critically acclaimed, receiving positive reviews and numerous nominations in several film awards, including Academy Award, Golden Globe and BEFFTA Awards Lemon won her first Satellite Award and received a Critics' Choice Awards nomination as a member of the cast.

 In 2021 Lemon starred in the recurring role of Fiona Palmer in the Australian television series Eden and as in the critical acclaim series The Tourist.
 In November 2021 the film Here Out West was presented at the Sydney Film Festival, in which Lemon starred as Nancy.
 From March to April 2022, Lemon starred as Mrs Thornhill in the theatrical adaptation of North by Northwest at the Sydney Lyric Theatre.

 In 2024, Lemon was named as part of the cast for Stan series Population 11.

+In 2025, Lemon starred in theatre production How To Plot A Hit in Two Days.